 Measurement frequencies are stored as a column vector which indicates the frequencies of the different rows of xf.
 IDopt(3) is used to specify the frequency unit.
 By default it is set to 11 (FRF and pole frequencies in Hz) which differs from the SDT default of rad/s used in functions with no frequency unit option.
 It is assumed that frequencies are sorted (you can use the MATLAB function sort to order your frequencies).

-Initial and updated pole sets. id_rc estimates residues based on a set of poles po which can be updated (leading to new_po).
+Initial and updated pole sets. id_rc estimates residues based on a set of poles po which can be updated (leading to new_po, see ii_pof for the format).
 Different approaches can be used to find an initial pole set:

 Poles can be stored using different formats (see ii_pof) and can include both conjugate pairs of complex poles and real poles. (id_rc uses the frequency/damping ratio format).